-Section Organization Comment CNSC Response part of our defence-in-depth with regard to safety.
-Introduction of new expansive terminology to define which positions require a SAT be applied to at nuclear facilities adds uncertainty unnecessarily.
-Current requirements are adequate in the industry's opinion in that they already require a SAT for Certified positions and require that licensee's training shall be systematically developed and implemented so that the required competency is achieved and maintained.
-Additionally, current industry standards and CNSC inspection guides provide sufficient aids to the implementation of these requirements.
-The addition of a new REGDOC with an unclear and expansive scope to safety-sensitive occupations' and 'safety-sensitive positions' as defined in the Glossary of the proposed document could add dozens of positions to the positions currently deemed appropriate for a SAT and is not recommended or valued.
+Section Organization Comment CNSC Response (particularly with the expansive definition given in the proposed Glossary) contradictory to this process and of no value.
+Rather we request that the terms safety sensitive occupations and/or safety-sensitive positions be eliminated from this REGDOC In their stead we recommend the scope apply to those positions that directly operate or maintain the plant as these are the positions where the qualification is a significant component of our defence in depth approach to safety.
+Current regulations are adequate in the industry's opinion in that they already require a SAT for Certified positions and require that licensee's training shall be systematically developed and implemented so that the required competency is achieved and maintained.
+Additionally, current industry standards and CNSC inspection guides provide sufficient aids to the implementation of these regulations.
+The addition of a new REGDOC with an unclear and expansive scope to safety-sensitive occupations' and 'safety-sensitive positions' as defined in the Glossary of the proposed document could add dozens of positions to the positions currently deemed appropriate for a SAT and is Rationale: See comment #9 above. not recommended or valued.
 Suggested Change: We request the replacement of Section 1.2 paragraph 1 with the following: "This regulatory document applies to workers in nuclear facilities who directly operate or maintain the plant during all facility conditions.
 The licensee shall define these positions in its training system."
-10. 1.2 (also Section 3 and Glossary entry for safety- sensitive occupations' Canadian Nuclear Association Issue Discussion: Section 1.2 introduces 'safety-sensitive occupations' and 'safety-sensitive positions'.
-The intent of these terms is to define the scope of workers this REGDOC applies to.
-Further in Section 3 the proposed REGDOC clearly states that the list of workers in scope shall be proposed by the licensee and Response: The terms 'safety-sensitive occupations' and 'safety-sensitive positions' have been removed from the document.
-Section 1.2 has been revised to read as follows: "This regulatory document applies to workers engaged in licensed activities in nuclear facilities or anywhere